aucker/cpp-cheatsheet/README.md

 #include <vector>         // Include vector (std namespace)
 vector<int> a(10);        // a[0]..a[9] are int (default size is 0)
 vector<int> b{1,2,3};        // Create vector with values 1,2,3
+vector<int> c(10, 2);     // Initialize a vector with size 10 and value all 2
+                          // Caution the difference with Rust.
+If order is wrong,
-a.size();                 // Number of elements (10)
+                          // will get the `address sanitizer` error. let d = vec![0; 10];      // In rust, value first, size after. a.size();                 // Number of elements (10)
 a.push_back(3);           // Increase size to 11, a[10]=3
 a.back()=4;               // a[10]=4;